 By: Jonathan Waldern, Ph.D, Founder and CEO

-I am pleased to report we won the Society for Information Display’s : “Best in Show Award” The International Conference at the famous (think Apple) Moscone Center in San Francisco, California, highlights the most significant new display products and technologies.
-The award is intended to honor “the most significant advances in display technology and systems, products, prototypes, and manufacturing processes presented by exhibitors during Display Week 2016″.
+I am pleased to report we won the Society for Information Display’s “Best in Show” Award.
+The international conference at the famous Moscone Center in San Francisco, California, highlights the most significant new display products and technologies.
+The award is intended to honor “the most significant advances in display technology and systems, products, prototypes, and manufacturing processes presented by exhibitors during Display Week 2016.”

-DigiLens’ Color MotoHUD display (for BMW) was the specific product awarded and we entered under the “Wearable” category.
-Our AeroHUD (teamed with Rockwell Collins) was also on display on our stand.
+DigiLens’ Color MotoHUD display (in collaborationg with BMW) was the specific product awarded.
+We entered under the wearables category.
+Our AeroHUD (in collaboration with Rockwell Collins) was also on display on our stand.
 The criteria for judgement are timeliness and significance to the display industry of the products, prototypes, processes, and technologies exhibited and creative use of audio, visual, or other effects to present and highlight the new material.
-Past winners include: